ONSdigital/dp-census-atlas/scripts/atlas-host/README.md

 The container image includes all the tools needed, and users shell in to do their work.
 Persistent data is held on an EFS mount or in a local docker volume.
-User homes are on EFS and a container's /local is on a docker volume.
+User homes are on EFS and a container's `/local` is on a docker volume.

-(Both survive host and container rebuilds.)
+(`/local` survives container resizes, and EFS homes survive host rebuilds.
+`/local` will also survive container resizes; if you change the container to a `t2.micro`, `/local` will be preserved.
+But don't change the size of `/local` or destroy and rebuild the instance.
+That *will* blow it away.)

 Although all users shell into the Atlas host as `ubuntu`, there is a notion of separate users inside containers.
 Unix accounts are set up within the container.